TUI-NICR/nicr-grasping/README.md

 This repository was used for the following publications

-## IROS2022 - On the Importance of Label Encoding and Uncertainty Estimation for Robotic Grasp Detection
+### IROS2022 - On the Importance of Label Encoding and Uncertainty Estimation for Robotic Grasp Detection
+For more details see [here](projects/grasp_encodings_and_uncertainties/iros2022_graspnet_uncertainties.md).

+### (Submitted) ICRA2024 - GraspTrack: Object and Grasp Pose Tracking for Arbitrary Objects
-For more details see [here](projects/iros2022_graspnet_uncertainties.md).
+For more details see [here](projects/grasptrack/icra2024_grasp_pose_tracking.md).

+# Changelog
+**Version 0.1.0 (Oct 5, 2023)**
+- added evaluation pipeline
+- added external dependency to dexnet and meshpy (code is directly included as those packages are not actively maintained and not python3 compatible).
+- added GraspTrack project readme
+- added testcases